davidavdav/NamedArrays.jl/README.md

 n[Not(1),:]]
 ```

 There is a special type constructor `Not()`, whose function is to specify which elements to exclude from the array.
-This is similar to negative indices in the language R.  The elements in `Not(elsements...)` select all but the indicated elements from the array.
+This is similar to negative indices in the language R.  The elements in `Not(elements...)` select all but the indicated elements from the array.

 Both integers and names can be negated.